alexandrwang/slate/source/index.html.md

 }
 ```

-The `response` object, which is part of the callback POST request and permanently stored as part of the task object, will have either an `error` field or a `transcript` and `duration` field.
+The `response` object, which is part of the callback POST request and permanently stored as part of the task object, will have either an `error` field or a `transcript`, `duration`, and `alignment` field.

 If the transcription was completed successfully, the transcript will be stored in plaintext under the `transcript` field.
 It will also contain a `duration` field, which stores the duration of the audio file in seconds.

+Successful transcriptions will also include an `alignment` field, which will contain an array of aligned words (in the same order as the transcript), where each entry in the array has the following values:

+* `word`: The word in question
+* `start` : timestamp in the audio file at which this word begins
+* `end` : timestamp in the audio file at which this word ends
+* `confidence` : The confidence for this word's alignment.
+Currently confidences are always one of two values (1.0 or 0.3).

 If there was an error or issue during transcription, the error will be detailed in the `error` field, and a partial transcript (if applicable) will be stored in the `transcript` field.